 Supreme Court bars 'vampire rules' on gun ownership

-In a 6-3 ideologically divided decision, the high court said that requiring permission in advance is an undue burden on the right to possess and carry a firearm.
+- ▪The decision is based on the idea that requiring permission in advance is an undue burden on the right to possess and carry a firearm.

 Opening excerpt (first ~120 words) tap to expand